anytizer/open-ideas/README.md

 # open-ideas
-Project ideas open to everyone
+Project ideas open to everyone.

 * Are you a prototype-ist?
 * Are you a software developer?